-SC1.1.1 The team shall apply Section SC as a supplement to Section SAin all salmon fishery assessments.

-SC1.1.1.1 Only additions or modifications in relevant sections of the default assessment tree and requirements are included in this Section.

-SC1.1.2 The team shall score salmon fisheries against all PIs and scoring issues in Section SC.
+- SC1.1.1 The team shall apply Section SC as a supplement to Section SA in all salmon fishery assessments. - SC1.1.1.1 Only additions or modifications in relevant sections of the default assessment tree and requirements are included in this Section. - SC1.1.2 The team shall score salmon fisheries against all PIs and scoring issues in Section SC. - SC1.1.3 The team shall interpret key words or phrases used in Section SC as per Table SC1.